-- In TeacherPortal, the teacher specifies the weighting type for each course on [Settings > Manage Categories](#) under Weighting Type.
-The teacher can only choose weighting types that are allowed by the campus. - In ParentPortal, the weighting type is displayed to parents on the [Grades > Cycle Grades](#) page (detail view).
+- In TeacherPortal, the teacher specifies the weighting type for each course on the Administer Categories page under Weighting Type.
+The teacher can only choose weighting types that are allowed by the campus. - In ParentPortal, the weighting type is displayed to parents on the Grades > Cycle Grades page (detail view).